tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 The node-management, i.e. storing the tree-state of the nodes in the booklist is by design not foolproof.
 The nodes 'expanded' flag WILL get out of sync with the display from time to time.
-There are no plans to fix this for now as the foolproof solution would take far to much disk space.
+There are no plans to fix this for now as the foolproof solution would take far too much disk space.

 <hr style="border:1px solid red;">